indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 ## Rules on how to write

 Summary is also used when sending patches with e-mails, then the summary becomes the email subject.

-Use imperative style for commit summary, e.g. merge..., add something, fix something else..., Git's generated commits use it, so should you.
-Think of the subject line not as what you did, but what this commit will to if this is applied to my history.
-E.g. this commit will *add support for markdown*.
-When reviewing a pull request or merging branches, you can have a look at the summary of the commits and read them as follows: If I accept commit bc43a2d, then this will *remove unused variables in controller*.
-The same is true if you're cherry picking commits.
-This would not work if the commit summary was written as something that has happened in the past.

 wrap commit body lines at the 72 char mark.
 Git commands add 4 chars of padding, so when you follow the 72 char rule, commits can be easily viewed in a 80char wide terminal window.